Atomk/unity-clean-code/README.md

 Starting at the top (after public class MyCustomScript), we define what class (if any) our own class inherits from.
 In this case, it is Unity's MonoBehaviour.
 This is arguably the most important class in game development for Unity now, as it's what "marks" a class to be a component that can be attached to a GameObject.
 Inheriting from another class is not just marking it, it is what "enables you to create new classes that reuse, extend, and modify the behaviour that is defined in other classes".
 The methods Start and Update, for example, is something that Unity will only call during their predefined events if your class *is* a MonoBehaviour, which you will then extend the methods you need with the proper functionality.

-One common mistake to beginners is thinking that everything has to be a MonoBehaviour or inherit from something else.
-That is very far from the true, and actually a bad practice.
+One common mistake beginners make is thinking that everything has to be a MonoBehaviour or inherit from something else.
+That is very far from the truth, and actually a bad practice.
 For example, if you have a concept or abstraction that only handles data, consider making it a class that doesn't inherit from another class.

 ## Indentation

 At first glance, indentation is a simple topic: managing *spaces* inside your code.
 It is what makes your code more readable by separating different words or symbols with a space, tab, or new line.
-Understanding the importance of a code with the correct indentation is often hard to developers who are new to programming, and the best way I ever found to change that was to show a piece of code with really bad indentations.
+Understanding the importance of a correct indentation is often hard for developers who are new to programming, and the best way I ever found to change that was to show a piece of code with really bad indentations.
 Let's take our script template to a new level (of uglyness):

 ```csharp
 // The code below is an example of *bad* indentation.